Marcell Ozuna Player Props: Braves vs. Marlins

 Marcell Ozuna At The Plate

-- Ozuna has a double, two home runs and nine walks while hitting .111.
+- Ozuna is batting .147 with a double, four home runs and nine walks.

-- Ozuna has had a base hit in six of 19 games this season, and multiple hits once.
+- In seven of 20 games this season (35.0%), Ozuna has reached safely via hit, and that includes multiple hits twice.

-- He has hit a home run in two of 19 games played this year, and in 2.8% of his plate appearances.
+- Ozuna has driven in a run in three games this season (15.0%), including one multiple-RBI game.

-- Ozuna has picked up an RBI twice this season, but just one in each of those games.
+- He has scored at least once six times this year (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.